DataDog/documentation/content/en/developers/integrations/oauth_for_integrations.md

 #### Create an API Key

 If your OAuth client requests the `api_keys_write` scope, ensure that you can successfully make a request to the `marketplace` endpoint with your token in the headers of the request.
+For more information, see [the OAuth2 Authorization Endpoints Reference][20].

 If successful, this request returns an API key that you can find on the [API Keys Management page][10].
 You must securely save this key to use it for submitting data into Datadog on behalf of the user. **You cannot access this API key value again after the initial request response**.